USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 4. `Copy` the Maximum Emissions Reduction strategy from the previous exercise to a new strategy.

-5. Set the new strategy to include **Hypothetical** measures in addition to **Known**.
+5. Set the new strategy to include **Hypothetical** measures in addition to **Known** measures.

 6. `Run` the new strategy.

-Based on the results of this strategy, **how much additional emissions reduction** were realized over the previous maximum reduction result if there was a control measure with a 95% CE available for sources with SCCs starting with 102?
+Based on the results of this strategy, **how many additional emissions reductions** were realized over the previous maximum reduction result if there was a control measure with a 95% CE available for sources with SCCs starting with 102?

 <a id=cobenefits></a>